My brother, the “Ultimate Superhuman”June 20, 2017

 This is another important distinction between a sunscreen that is going to be effective and one that can be potentially harmful.
 Sprays are handy, but the drawback is that you are actually going to inhale some of what is in the bottle.
 These have, unfortunately, not been thoroughly researched into their effects on mucous membranes (like your lungs and your sinuses).

-In Conclusion: You always get it in your mouth, it always tastes terrible, and it actually does a poor job of covering our entire body.
+Bottom Line: You always get it in your mouth.
+It always tastes terrible, and it actually does a poor job of covering our entire body.
 Creams are better because we have better control over them overall (both what they can do to our body, and in our application of them).

 The Role of Vitamin D

-The other thought that some might have is how important vitamin D is in our lives (3), and how sunblock or sunscreen might be getting in the way of our vitamin D formation.
+The other thought that some might have is how important vitamin D is in our lives (Read: Why would I be low in Vitamin D).
+And, how sunblock or sunscreen might be getting in the way of our vitamin D formation.
 We know how important vitamin D is to our health, but where do we actually get it from and how can we get more of it in our lives?

 The thing about vitamin D is that the sun is not our only source, we can also get it from: